 Conclusion

-COPYRIGHT DISCLAIMER: The text contained in this sermon is solely owned by its author, Revd Paul A. Carr.
+COPYRIGHT DISCLAIMER The text contained in this sermon (except where stated) is solely owned by its author, Revd Paul A. Carr.
 The reproduction, or distribution of this message, or any portion of it, should include the author’s name.